sairam/gitnotify/README.md

 1. The `config.yml` file containing the settings

 ## TODO
+1. Host on separate instance (install Caddy w/ https and configure server)
+1. Log when adding a repository from the UI fails
 1. Use select2 instead of input box since typeahead.js does not allow multiple inputs
 1. Cache response of typeahead/branch list from Github to serve in Frontend
-1. Host on separate instance (install Caddy w/ https and configure server)
-1. Add Favicon
-1. Add LICENSE to repository
-1. Log when adding a repository from the UI fails

 ### Known Knowns
 1. Clean up fetched_info from `settings.yml` file when a repository is removed